kaskada-ai/kaskada/python/docs/source/guide/tour.md

 With the purchases in the previous example, this would mean that at 9:00 AM an event is produced containing the amount of the purchase at 8:45 AM, and at 10:00 AM an event is produced containing the sum of the purchases at 9:15 AM and 9:25 AM.
 A window must be specified when using a non-cumulative aggregation.

-The User Guide [on Aggregation](guide/aggregation.md#windowing) has more information on windowing.
+The section on [Aggregation](./aggregation.md#windowing) has more information on windowing.